 Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 Air conditioners are often placed on concrete pads.
 As time passes, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.
+This can cause malfunctions and even premature replacement.
+Let’s review some of the problems that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 • Compressor damage due to grinding parts.